Doist/reactist/README.md

 This also prints the current test coverage.

 MacOS users might need to upgrade watchman with `brew install watchman` when experiencing troubles with the watch mode.
 See this issue for details: https://github.com/facebook/jest/issues/1767

+# Releasing

+A new version of reactist is published both on npm and GPR whenever a new release on Github is created.
+A Github Action will automatically perform all the necessary steps.

+The Action will release the version number that's specified inside the `package.json`'s `version` field so make sure that it reflects the version you want to publish.